For Sale By Owner – FSBO

 They will negotiate offers, coordinate signings, and do whatever is necessary to ensure that the home moves toward closing, and ultimately closes.

 If an amateur attempts to undertake this process, he or she is likely to encounter hurdles that they simply cannot overcome.
-In other words, if you go the for sale by owner – fsbo route, you will have to take on all of the paperwork, and the other aspects of the real estate transaction.
+In other words, if you go the for sale by owner – fsbo route, you will have to take on all of the paperwork, and the other aspects of the real estate transaction which can be daunting.

 6. Realtors are liable should problems arise.
 Many things can go wrong during the period that a home is for sale.
 There can be theft, or damage to persons, or property during showings.